FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

     Total number of errors: 7
     ```

-Again, the output log is rather verbose, but `nxvalidate` picks up both on undocumented concepts ("his field is not defined in ...") as well as values not matching enumerated items.
+Again, the output log is rather verbose. `nxvalidate` correctly picks up on undocumented concepts ("this field is not defined in ...") as well as values not matching enumerated items.
 Additionally, the wrong use of dimensions is documented.

 `nxvalidate` also comes with a selection between a validator for application definitions and one for base classes.
 By default, the validator checks against concepts defined in the given application definitions and also against those in the used base classes.
 By using the `-a` flag, the file is _only_ validated against concepts defined directly in the application definition.